ThomasK1991/ECG-TFDS/README.md

 # ECG-TFDS

-Load common open-source ECG databases as a tensorflow dataset.
+Load common open source ECG databases as a Tensorflow dataset.
+The final format should be ECG signals of one second in length, representing a heartbeat.
+The R-peaks form the center of the signal, which is normalized in the range $\[0, 1\]$.

 ## How to get started?